 You shouldn’t be asking this person for huge favors.
 Just become friends and truly learn from this person.

 Those meaningful connections you make can really help you get your career off the ground.
+Check out this guide on how to network like a boss.

 The job market is fierce – you’ve got some serious competition.
 If you want to land that dream job you’re going to have to stay consistent with your efforts.